Astitva-Gupta/session-management-system/README.md

 6. List all sessions
 7. Save sessions to file
 8. Load sessions from file
 0. Exit
 Choice: 5
 Session State: 'SAT Gsoc Meeting' (Created: 2025-03-31 14:39:04)
 Participants:
   - Astitva Gupta
 Chat History:
   [14:39:04] Astitva Gupta has joined the session.
   [14:39:43] Astitva Gupta has left the session.
   [14:40:03] Astitva Gupta has joined the session.
   [14:40:16] Astitva Gupta: Hi SAT mentors

+#### Listing All Sessions:

 ===== Session Management System =====
 1. Create a new session